Jassu225/portfolio-v3/ai/init.md

 - ✅ Document everything in markdown
 - ✅ Follow semantic, modular, and scalable structures
 - ✅ Focus on clarity, testability, and maintainability
+- **Responsive Design:** Implement a mobile-first approach, ensuring the portfolio looks great on all devices, from small phones to large desktops.
+- **Strict Design Adherence:** Strictly adhere to the provided Figma designs for both mobile and desktop views.

 ---